cheemurakami/pizza_parlor/README.md

 #### By _**Chisato Murakami**_

 ## Description
-This is a site of simple website to to chose and order pizza using the technologies I learned during my forth week at Epicodus.
+This is a simple website to to chose and order pizza using the technologies I learned during my forth week at Epicodus.

 ## Project Specefications